-Whoever has sexual intercourse with a child who is not the defendant's spouse and who has attained the age of 16 or older is guilty of a Class A misdemeanor.
+Whoever has sexual intercourse with a child who is not the defendant's spouse and who has attained the age of 16 or older is guilty of a Class A misdemeanor if the defendant has attained the age of 19 years when the violation occurs.
 A person who commits a Class A misdemeanor may be fined up to \$10,000 and/or imprisoned for up to 9 months.